Electron-x/BmpHeaderViewer/bmpsuite/Readme.md

 This is a bitmap with bfOffBits = 0 set in the file header.
 In early Software Development Kit (SDK) samples, packed bitmap files were marked this way.

+`b/nopalette.bmp`

+The required color table is missing in this file.
+This case is tricky because a biClrUsed value of 0 indicates a complete color table.
+In the case of a packed memory DIB, it is no longer possible to determine the start of the bitmap bits.

+`q/pal8os2offs.bmp`

+Like pal8offs.bmp, this file has a gap between the color table and the bitmap bits.
+However, you cannot simply create a packed DIB from this OS/2 variant by adjusting biClrUsed.

 `q/rgb16os2.bmp`
 `q/rgb32os2.bmp`